DIFFERENTIAL SIGNALING IN PCB DESIGN

 Figure 4.2 The Original LVDS Circuit

-In some conferences it has been said that tight coupling is a good thing to do.
-The usual reason given is that this provides common mode noise rejection.
-Figure 4.3 is a diagram of a differential pair routed to the common 5-mil line, 5-mil spacing rule with a driven line next to it.
+Designing and routing for tight coupling can be a good thing to do.
+The usual reason for this is it provides common mode noise rejection.
+Figure 4.3 is a diagram of a differential pair routed to the common 5 mil line, 5 mil spacing rule with a driven line next to it.
 These transmission lines are in a layer called offset stripline.
 If the reader refers to the crosstalk discussion in Chapter 2, it can be seen that the noise coupled into the near member of the pair, DIFF A, is much larger than that coupled into DIFF B, 12% vs 2%.
 This is not common mode rejection.
-For there to be common mode rejection the field strength of the inducing signal would need to be the same intersecting both members of the differential pair.
+For there to be common mode rejection, the field strength of the inducing signal would need to be the same, intersecting both members of the diff pair.
 This is not achievable with traces in a PCB.
 Designers counting on this may find they have a severe crosstalk problem.

 Since common mode noise rejection cannot be achieved in a PCB, what a designer must do is assume that each member of a differential pair is a single-ended trace and make sure that there is enough space between it and any other signals that might cause a crosstalk problem.